Profile: Jack Quenby

 Now, with a full-time day job, I was able to save the money the business was making and soon had a nice little pot.
 As you can imagine the bundle of cash soon started to burn a hole in my pocket!
 Rather than spend it on some new lighting effects I set about finding something that could help build the business and increase our earnings.
 I came across LED dancefloors on a DJ web forum and it turned out that the manufacturer (Grumpy Joe’s) was only about 10 minutes away, so I arranged to go over and have a look.
 My girlfriend Louise (now my wife) came along and she really liked it (I just didn’t share the price with her!).
 Over the years Louise has been a sounding board for many of my wild ideas; generally, if she’s on board it means I’m on to something good!

-The full article can be found in Pro Mobile Issue 85, Pages 15-20.
+The full review can be found in Pro Mobile Issue 85, Pages 15-20.